wrye-bash/wrye-bash/Mopy/bash/images/ICON_LICENSES.md

   It has been recolored red and scaled up.
 - `reload.svg` is from https://fontawesome.com/icons/rotate-right?s=solid&f=classic,
   licensed under the CC-BY 4.0 license: https://fontawesome.com/license/free
+- `tools/steam.svg` is from https://fontawesome.com/icons/steam?s=&f=brands,
+  licensed under the CC-BY 4.0 license: https://fontawesome.com/license/free A gradient matching Steam's logo colors has been added to it.
 - `warning.svg` is from https://fontawesome.com/icons/triangle-exclamation?s=solid&f=classic,
   licensed under the CC-BY 4.0 license: https://fontawesome.com/license/free.
   It has been recolored with a yellow gradient and the center has been filled black.

-All the files listed above have been edited via Inkscape to add padding to make them square.
+All the files listed above have also been edited via Inkscape to add padding to make them square.
 This is necessary so that wxPython/nanosvg rasterizes them correctly at higher resolutions.

+## SVG Repo

+- `plugin_checker.svg` is from https://www.svgrepo.com/svg/11307/task-list,
+  licensed under the CC0 license: https://creativecommons.org/publicdomain/zero/1.0/

 ## Mono Icons

 - `arrow_down.svg` and `arrow_up.svg` are from https://icons.mono.company/,
   licensed under the MIT license (see below).

-Modifications have been made to change the fill color and optimize the SVG.
+Modifications have been made to change the fill color.

 A copy of the original license follows: